 The most popular and best known continental divide however, is the one referred to as the Great Divide which is situated in the United States.
 It is a divide that separates waters that flow into the Atlantic Ocean from those that flow into the Pacific Ocean.
 It effectively runs through the whole of North America.

-The Great Divide has its starting point at around the Cape of Prince in Western Alaska, running through Western Canada and continues through USA (New Mexico, Colorado, Wyoming and border of Idaho and Montana then Montana) with the Rocky Mountains forming a significant part of it down to the Sierra Madre Occidental Mountains of Mexico.
+The Great Divide (also known as the North American Continental Divide, or the Western Divide) has its starting point at around the Cape of Prince in Western Alaska, running through Western Canada and continues through USA (New Mexico, Colorado, Wyoming and border of Idaho and Montana then Montana) with the Rocky Mountains forming a significant part of it down to the Sierra Madre Occidental Mountains of Mexico.

 In South America, the Andes Mountains mark the continental divide with the Pacific Ocean receiving rivers flowing west of the Andes while the Atlantic Ocean receives rivers flowing on the eastern side.